kjendrzyca/best-practices/README.md

 ##Architecture
 - I define architecture as a word we use when we want to talk about design but want to puff it up to make it sound important
 - Making something easy to change makes the overall system a little more complex, and making everything easy to change makes the entire system very complex
+- Shift mindset from fail-safe design to safe-to-fail experimentation
+- Find at least one alternative
+- Coupling is the biggest thing that causes fear

 ##Planning
 - Hofstadter's Law: It always takes longer than you expect, even when you take into account [Hofstadter's Law](http://en.wikipedia.org/wiki/Hofstadter%27s_law).

 ##Improvement
+- Read code
 - If you put yourself in the way of unusual experiences you may discover that there are things you really enjoy
 - The better you understand what you are doing, the better you will do it
 - "I was a lead dev so I did couple of code review more than the others"